libops/docs/docs/development/cli.md

 ### drush

-You can use `sitectl drush` to execute drush commands against your LibOps environment.
+You can use `sitectl drush` to execute drush commands against your libops environment.

 #### Reset super user password